bgschiller/tenth-anniversary-party/README.md

-This html was made in Canva, but I copied it out of the published site.
+This html was made in Canva, but I copied it out of the published site (rather than pay $120 for a custom domain).
 To update:

 1. publish site and visit in chrome
 2. Save webpage, complete.